When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Introduction

-Unfortunately, after systematically revisiting the APR literature, we find that such an important optimization receives little attention\Comment{ from existing APR work}: \textit{most existing APR systems do not apply any RTS, while the few systems using RTS adopt RTS at different granularities}.
-For example, \prapr{}~\cite{DBLP:conf/issta/GhanbariBZ19} adopts statement-level RTS while \capgen{}~\cite{DBLP:conf/icse/WenCWHC18} uses class-level RTS in its implementation.
-Therefore, \textit{it remains unknown how important it is to adopt RTS in APR systems and how different RTS strategies affect APR efficiency}.
-To bridge such a knowledge gap, we perform the first extensive study to investigate the impact of RTS on APR efficiency.
-More specifically, we investigate the cost reduction achieved by widely-used RTS techniques at different levels (i.e., class/method/statement levels).\Comment{, and also present the impact of different patches and validation strategies on our findings.} \Comment{We also make the first attempt to evaluate different metrics for \apr{} efficiency\Comment{ investigate the efficiency of APR systems by the number of test executions} and eliminate the bias from inconsistent RTS configurations.} Furthermore, we also study the joint impact of RTS and various test prioritization techniques~\cite{DBLP:journals/tse/LiHH07, DBLP:journals/ac/Lou0ZH19, DBLP:conf/icsm/QiML13} (which reorder test executions and can also potentially speed up patch validation) on APR efficiency.
+To bridge such a knowledge gap, we perform the first extensive study to investigate the impact of widely-used RTS techniques on APR efficiency. \Comment{In this work, we mainly focus on RTS, an important category of regression testing techniques.} More specifically, we first investigate the cost reduction achieved by widely-used RTS techniques at different levels (i.e., class/method/statement levels); furthermore, we also study the joint impact of RTS and other popular regression testing techniques (i.e., various test prioritization techniques which reorder test executions and can also potentially speed up patch validation) on APR efficiency.
 Our study is conducted on 12 state-of-the-art APR systems with over 2M patches generated for the widely-used Defects4J~\cite{DBLP:conf/issta/JustJE14} benchmark.